Planet of the Apes (2001 film): Columbus and Cameron

 Schwarzenegger remained attached, but Fox had mixed emotions with Hamm's script.
 When Columbus dropped out in late 1995 to work on Jingle All the Way, Fox offered the director's position to Roland Emmerich in January 1996.
 James Cameron was in talks during the filming of Titanic as writer and producer.
 Cameron's version would have drawn elements from the original film and its sequel Beneath the Planet of the Apes.
-After the financial and critical success of Titanic, Cameron dropped out.
+Cameron approached Peter Hyams to direct the film, a choice that dissatisfied the studio.
+Also, following the financial and critical success of Titanic, Cameron dropped out.
 After learning about his previous involvement, Chernin and Rothman met with Peter Jackson to learn about his original Renaissance idea.
 Jackson turned down directing the film with Schwarzenegger and Cameron as his producer, recognizing they would probably conflict over the direction.
 Schwarzenegger left to work on Eraser.
 Michael Bay then turned down the director's position.
 Jackson again turned down the project while facing the possible cancellation of The Lord of the Rings in 1998, because he was unenthusiastic following Roddy McDowall's death.
 In mid-1999, the Hughes brothers were interested in directing but were committed to From Hell.